Terms and Conditions

 You acknowledge that not all accounts and payment types support payment to a PayID.
 The ability for a payer to pay to your PayID depends on the payer’s financial institution and on the type of payment to be made.
 As a result, in some cases you may need to provide your BSB and account number to the payer.

-21.1 When you enter the PayID in the payee field of the relevant service, we will check to confirm that the PayID has been registered in the PayID service.
+24.1 When you enter the PayID in the payee field of the relevant service, we will check to confirm that the PayID has been registered in the PayID service.
 Where it has, we will display to you on screen the PayID Name attached to that PayID.
 You must check that the name displayed matches the person that you intend to pay.
 If you do not recognise the name or the name does not match who you intend to pay, you should contact your intended payee to confirm that all details are correct before proceeding to make payment.
 Incorrect details could result in a payment to the wrong account and may result in loss of your funds.
+The PayID service must only be used for the purpose of making a payment.
+You must not use or disclose any information obtained from the PayID service for any purpose other than making a payment.
+If we reasonably suspect that you are misusing the PayID service, we may immediately disable your access to any NAB digital channel or account at our discretion.

 (a) We may attempt to make the payment at any time on the scheduled payment date.
 As a result you should ensure that you have sufficient funds available throughout the day to satisfy the withdrawal.
 We may decline to process the payment if, at the time we try to make the payment you don’t have sufficient funds in your account.